-My name is Tina, I am an artist, an explorer, a thinker, a collector, a storyteller, perhaps a little lost...okay, really lost....
+My name is Tina, I am a creative, an explorer, a thinker, a collector, a storyteller...
+I am also perhaps a little lost...okay, really lost....
 I am healing and doing my very best to create love and beauty in my life.

-I have always been creative, not just sculpting in clay, but everything from painting, photography, writing, and even a little pyrography.
+I have always been creative, not just sculpting in clay, but everything from painting, photography, writing, journaling, and even a little pyrography.
 It's in my blood.
 I am not necessarily very 'good' at all of these things - but I really enjoy losing myself in art.
 My mother was an incredibly talented oil painter (painting mainly portraits) and my father was a graphic artist and signwriter.
 It took a lot of restraint as a small child, not to dip a brush into my mothers oil paints or draw a picture with my fathers very expensive graphic ink pens, but once in a while the temptation proved too strong - and I quickly learned the value of treating such art tools with respect and care.

 Art for me, is not only an outlet for emotions.
 It is a place where I get completely lost, all consuming, it is passionate, and it brings me a sense of renewal, of vibrance, of flourishing and growth.
-Where an hour turns into several, and I look up from my workbench only to realise that midnight has passed, and I am lost in the rythym of the night-crickets chirping outside the window.
+Where an hour turns into several, and I look up from my workbench only to realise that midnight has passed, and I am lost in the rhythm of the night-crickets chirping outside the window.
 For me, it brings comfort.
 I need to be creative.